jeftarmascarenhas/wrapper-spotify-api/CONTRIBUTING.md

 3. Commit your changes `git commit -m 'Add some feature'`
 4. Push to the branch `git push origin my-new-feature`

-_Remember that we have a pre-commit hook with steps that analyzes and prevents mistakes_
+_Remember that we have a pre-push hook with steps that analyzes and prevents mistakes_

 **After your pull request is merged**, your can safely delete your branch.